Code-Institute-Submissions/badminton-scorer/README.md

 - Physical testing was conducted on desktop, tablet and mobile devices.
 - All buttons and clickable links and images were tested to ensure they are working as expected.
 - HTML, CSS, JavaScript and JQuery codes were formatted and validated through accessible online resources (see [Tools, Technology and Framework Used](#tools-technology-and-framework-used))
+- test cases where tested against the web app and can be found [here](assets/misc/testcases.xlsx)

 ### <ins>ENCOUNTERED ISSUES</ins>